MyPureCloud/developer-center-blog/source/2021-06-15-Resiliency-Patterns/index.md

 ![Patterns in Action](module_0_pattern_stack.png)

 In general, resiliency patterns can be classified into two groups of patterns:  __transient patterns__ and __proactive patterns__.
 Transient patterns help an integration recover in the event of small interruptions of service where the service recovers quickly.
-Usually transient patterns are useful when dealing with rate-limiting (e.g 429 HTT status codes) and intermittent timeouts on the service (e.g. 502, 503 and 504s).
+Usually transient patterns are useful when dealing with rate-limiting (e.g 429 HTTP status codes) and intermittent timeouts on the service (e.g. 502, 503 and 504s).
 Cloud services can often determine if they are having an issue they can recover from (e.g. rate-limit or load shedding events) and use transient patterns to signal to an invoking client that the failures is retryable.

 Proactive patterns are used when you have a service that is failing and the service can not signal to the client invoking it that its problems can be recovered from (e.g. a 500 status code).
 In this case, proactive patterns help your application fail fast and finding alternative paths for carrying out their tasks and stopping the cascading spread of a service failure.